danbz/aesthetic-programming/1-gettingstarted/Readme.md

 Let's read together for the reference in Figure 9 -  [`ellipse()`](https://p5js.org/reference/#/p5/ellipse)<sup>[24](#myfootnote24)</sup>.
 It usually starts with an example and an illustration, and you can click the 'edit' button to modify the code, especially changing the parameters on the fly and display immediately on a screen.

-The description part explains how the function syntax works and it is useful especially for novice who might find no clue on the numbers and what does it mean for each parameters within a function.
+The description part of the reference page explains how the function syntax works and it is useful especially for novice who might find no clue on the parameters/numbers and what does it mean for each parameter within a function.

 The syntax area demonstrates how it should be written precisely and the parameters' section explain further.
 For example: `ellipse(x, y, w, [h])`, it explains the first parameter x and the second parameter y are used to set the location of the ellipse in terms of x and y coordinate.
 The canvas is set in terms of pixel unit, and the [0,0] coordinate starts on the top left corner.
 The parameter w and h refers to the width and height of the ellipse and you can also think of it as the diameter, or setting the size, of the ellipse.
 The square bracket `[h]` is an optional parameter if the width and height of the ellipse is the same.